lupyuen/lupyuen.github.io/src/de3.md

 If we omit these Barrier Instructions, the rendered image will have __missing rows__.
 (Pic above)

 We're not sure why this happens.
 Maybe it's the CPU Cache?
 DMA?
-Memory Alignment?
+Framebuffer Alignment?
 Memory Corruption?

 (Doesn't happen in the original Zig version)